Shopify/slate/docs/commands/index.md

 slate build
 ```

-Compiles your theme files and assets into a Shopify theme, found in the `dist` folder.
+Compile theme files and assets into a Shopify theme, found in the `dist` folder.
 No files will be uploaded to your shop.

 ### zip